 The first critically important step to becoming pregnant.

 Why is it performed?
 Infertility has many causes.
-At Ferny, we endeavor to find out exactly why each couple or individual is not conceiving and base our treatment on that diagnosis.
+At Ferny, we endeavor to find out exactly why each couple or individual is not conceiving and base our fertility treatment on that diagnosis.
 We work carefully with patients to ensure that only the most needed tests are performed.

 What is the process?
 We start with a review of your fertility history and a complete physical exam.
 Typically this includes an ultrasound and blood tests to get a complete picture of your reproductive health, to determine if infertility stems from the woman, partner (or donor), or both.

 The basic infertility evaluation of all couples consists of:

 Further testing may include genetic screen testing, antibody testing for both partners and a hysteroscopy of the uterus for the woman.

 At Ferny, we work with you carefully to make sure only the most necessary and informative tests are performed.
 In some cases, no amount of extensive testing will reveal the exact cause of infertility, but all results are still enormously helpful in eliminating possible causes and tailoring your treatment.

 This simple procedure can resolve various infertility issues.

 Why is it performed?
 Intrauterine insemination (IUI) can resolve challenging fertility issues affecting both men and women.
 IUI alone is a useful technique for achieving pregnancy in couples with severe sexual dysfunction, low sperm count in the man, or damaged fallopian tubes in the woman as long as at least one fallopian tube is patent.
 It’s also an effective option for women in same-sex relationships and other patients opting to fertilize an egg with donor sperm.